abarlow4944/sourdoughWebsite/README.md

 - **Google Fonts**: For custom typography.
 - **Git & GitHub**: Version control and project hosting.
 - **VS Code**: My text editor of choice.

 ---

+## 📄 License
+This project is licensed under the MIT License.
+You’re free to use and adapt this project for personal or educational purposes.

+---